“This is Jim Rockford. At the tone leave your name and message. I’ll get back to you.”

 Jameson punctuates his threats and tirades with aggressively aimed shots from his rifle, saying in so many words, “if it were up to me, the landed gentry would still be allowed to kill serfs like you with impunity.
 What he does actually say is, “it’s a good thing for you we aren’t the same age or I’d take you out behind the woodshed and wipe the floor with you.”

 This guy is so over the top, in fact, that he is the first character in the run of the series that takes me out of the moment enough to ask, “wait a sec, I’m supposed to believe this Pass the Grey Poupon Guy as a Rockford Files villain?”

 Well, it turns out he’s Joseph Cotten, a major leading man in the Golden Age of Hollywood, who worked regularly with Orson Welles during the great years, from Citizen Kane on.
 Cotten is probably the biggest name the show has landed in its six episode run.

-Once again, James Rockford is traveling to another glamorous destination.
+Once again, Rockford’s work takes him to yet another glamorous destination.
 So far in the series run, he’s been to Vegas, the Arizona desert, the California badlands, and now he’s going bicoastal as he flies out to renowned Newark, NJ.

 Once Jim arrives in Newark he does what you’re supposed to do when you’re a PI on a cop show.
-He checks in with the local police department and in return gets told off by a surly cop who doesn’t like the idea of nosey PIs snooping around in his town.
+He checks in with the local police department to let them know he’s in town, and in return gets told off by a surly cop who doesn’t like the idea of nosey PIs snooping around on his turf.
 If you close your eyes and listen to him speak, the surly cop sounds just like Fat Tony from the Simpsons.